Your website is running, your holiday sales are amazing, you’re ready to start reaching out to customers… but they’re nowhere to be found!

 There's still some work involved, so it's not something you can knock out in an hour or two.
 But it's worth your time.
 Here are the steps you can take to convince Google that your website is worthwhile:

 Content is key when it comes to organic search results.
-Keyword-rich chunks of text can go a long way in showing Google that you can provide a quality website.
+Keyword-rich chunks of text can go a long way in showing Google that you run a high-quality website.

 For the best results, you should write content in several different places on your parts website.
 This gives your site an overall more authoritative look in Google’s standards.

-You can outsource these writing tasks to a marketing agency if you’re too busy to write it all yourself.
+You can outsource these writing tasks to a freelancer or marketing agency if you’re too busy to write it all yourself.
 Just make sure to read over their work for accuracy.
-You know your business and what you’re selling better than an agency!
+You know your parts business and what you’re selling better than an agency!

 1. About Us Page